Skip to content

 // [...]

-In particular, it includes a constructor for PathParams.
+We're importing all the constructors defined in the pavex crate.
+In particular, this includes a constructor for PathParams.

 A new extractor: UserAgent

-Kits give you a head start, but they're not the last stop on your journey: to leverage Pavex to its full potential, you'll soon need to define and register your own constructors.
+The framework gives you a head start with its built-in components, but they're not enough: to build a real application with Pavex, you'll soon need to define and register your own constructors.

 There's no substitute for hands-on experience: let's design together a brand-new constructor for our demo project to get a better understanding of how it all works.